-Filing for Authority in Arizona
+Filing for Authority Over Local Property

-Families dealing with conservatorship across state lines face a practical challenge: how does the conservator appointed in the home state manage property located in Arizona?
-This statute provides a streamlined answer.
-If no Arizona conservator has been appointed and no petition is pending, the out-of-state conservator can file certified copies of their appointment and any official bond with an Arizona court in the county where the property sits.
+If no local conservator has been named and no case is pending, the out-of-state conservator can file certified copies of their papers with a court in the county where the property sits.

 If no local conservator has been appointed and no petition in a protective proceeding is pending in this state, a domiciliary foreign conservator may file with a court in this state in a county in which property belonging to the protected person is located certified copies of his appointment and of any official bond he has given.